masinfo-usa/store_website/README.md

 I tried making a template for a store website.

-It is hosted on Render.com
+It is deployed on Render.com

 Frontend: React.js with MaterialUI framework.
 Backend: MongoDB